Graphixa/FontGet/README.md

-# FontGet - A tiny, cross-platform font package manager written in Go.
+# FontGet

-FontGet - A tiny, cross-platform CLI font manager written in Go.
+A tiny, cross-platform font package manager written in Go.

 > [!WARNING]
 > This project is currently under heavy development so expect bugs.